Beta Sigma Kappa Research Fellowships

-The Beta Sigma Kappa (BSK) Research Fellowship program administered by the American Optometric Foundation (AOF) supports new optometric and vision science faculty research and optometric resident research.
-The program’s funding is designed to benefit individuals early in their career whose academic curiosity leads them to seek answers to a vast variety of professionally-based questions covering a wide area of vision science, clinical practice, or eye related public health.
+The Beta Sigma Kappa (BSK) Research Fellowship, administered by the American Academy of Optometry Foundation (AAOF), supports new optometric and vision science faculty research and optometric resident research.
+The fellowship funding is designed to benefit individuals early in their career whose academic curiosity leads them to seek answers to a vast variety of professionally-based questions covering a wide area of vision science, clinical practice, or eye related public health.

 Award and Eligibility

 Recipients are encouraged to present at the annual meeting of the American Academy of Optometry and to submit a manuscript to Optometry and Vision Science.
-Any manuscript or publication material produced must acknowledge the American Optometric Foundation and Beta Sigma Kappa International Optometric Honor Society.
+Any manuscript or publication material produced must acknowledge the American Academy of Optometry Foundation and Beta Sigma Kappa International Optometric Honor Society.

 Applicants must be a member of the American Academy of Optometry (AAO).
 To learn more, visit the AAO website: www.aaopt.org/becoming

 Opens June 1, 2017

 Submissions should consist of six pages or less, preferably in PDF format (International applicants with access limitations to a computer may submit in hand or typewritten format) and contain the following: